 This necessity, eternality, and coherence of Truth is familiar in that most do understand Truth as something which is what it is regardless of us.
 Truth is objective, Truth is always true, and Truth is not self-contradicting.
 Par the course for Hegel, even correspondence between concept and object is not excluded.
 The notion that judgments of truth are correspondence to concept is not unfamiliar.
 We say things like: they are a true friend; their aim is true; s/he is a real woman/man; this is real sport, etc. In such statements, the concept is the criterion of truth, and the empirical correlate is what is false in relation to it.
 We think and say things like this often, yet we seem to not realize what such language implies about Truth.

 The Hegelian Universal is not like the standard universal as we understand it, but it is very specific as a category as to what it applies to.
 At best, we may talk of the standard account as one of abstract universals, but Hegel’s Universal is concrete.
-It is concrete for its very concept contains the particular individuals it aims to subsume in itself as its own particularizations, and it directly and explicitly logically links itself as concept to these subordinate concepts.
+It is concrete for its very concept contains the particular individuals it aims to subsume in itself as its own particularizations, and it directly and explicitly logically links itself as concept to these subordinate concepts which it develops into.
 The Universal does not simply rigidly contain its particular instances, but it develops them from itself as its own inner differentiations.
-The true Universal appears as a living concept which is a self-generated differentiated unity which returns to itself as whole in all its parts.
+The true Universal appears as a living concept which is a self-generated and self-differentiated unity which returns to itself as whole in all its parts.

 There can be no such thing as an abstract universal that has never been instantiated, and, interestingly, neither can there be such a thing as a universal that has and will only ever be instantiated in a single individual instance, for a universal is an aspect shared by a plurality of individuals.
 To give some examples of what the Universal is in our everyday thinking:

-A rose is always a particular individual rose, whether it is in our mind or in the world—it is not just a rose, it is this specific individual rose.
+A rose is always a particular individual rose, whether it is in our mind or in the world—it is not just a rose, it is this specific individual rose even when a mere formal outline image in my mind.
 A human is always a particular individual human, it is this or that human, it is never just a human.
 Repeat for anything else.

 This kind of everyday Universality, however fun, is not what Hegel is primarily concerned with ultimately comprehending.
-These kinds of universals are abstractly concrete, but Hegel aims to take Universality beyond what the vast majority of philosophers dream of.
+These kinds of universals are abstractly concrete, but Hegel aims to take Universality beyond what the vast majority of philosophers ever dare dream of.
 The Universal is a structure not just of our basic abstract thoughts, but of real things themselves—especially living things.
 It is the basic process and structure of living entities which are differentiated within themselves and partake in a process of genesis, dissolution, regeneration, and reproduction.
+Living beings share in a universal, the species as a specific genetic form, and individual members of the species are the existence of the species as species by 1) being its real existent form as concrete individuals 2) existing not only for their own individual sake, but also for the sake of reproducing the universal and keeping the species existent.
+Thus a species is a true Hegelian Universal in that they are a unitary whole that is self-differentiating, moving, and self-regenerating.

 As one can see, the Universal determines itself to be Particular and Individual.
 It does not depend on any external determination or relation; it is what it is in-and-for-itself.
 As such, the Universal is the structure of objectivity itself in the realm of thought.
 The Universal, once developed, makes Objectivity intelligible as self-grounded and fully self-determined.
 This very Universality is thus the Concept of Objectivity itself.

-To reiterate on the opposition of thought to object, the common understanding of concepts is that they are abstract universals which are static and disconnected from individual instances which fall under them; they are also disconnected from other universals as such, connected only by synthetic judgments of experience.
+To reiterate on the opposition of thought to object, the common understanding of concepts is that they are abstract universals which are static and disconnected from individual instances which fall under them; they are also disconnected from other universals as such, connected only by synthetic judgments of experience and thus left to subjective whim.
 They are useful insofar as they can be used as categories to group many under one unifying term, but this only speaks to the sharing of one universal by many and does not deal with differentiating characteristics of the individual objects themselves.
 Concepts are not considered as having their ground in thought, but they originate from reflection of given experiential content of language or external stimuli.